 Conversely, stay-at-home depression develops while a woman is staying home raising a child.
-Not all women who have stay-at-home depression had postpartum depression.
+Not every woman with SAHM depression also a sufferer of postpartum depression.
 Additionally, stay-at-home depression can occur years after birth (given that a mother can choose to stay at home and raise children at any point in the child’s life).
 Due to the aforementioned circumstances as well as the variety of individualized factors, it’s important to note that the two forms of depression are not the same and do not necessarily co-occur within a patient.

 However, the most likely form of comorbidity between postpartum depression and stay-at-home mom depression exists within women who were already at risk.
 People who are predisposed to depression may experience it in multiple forms and during multiple life stages.
 While it is possible to experience both postpartum and stay-at-home mom depression, they are not the same and one can exist exclusive of the other.

-Men are not exempt from experiencing any form of depression and stay-at-home-parent depression is no different.
-Perhaps the main difference between stay-at-home mom depression and stay-at-home dad depression has nothing to do with symptoms at all.
-Stay-at-home dad depression — much like all forms of mental illness — is attached with stigma.
-Men continue to face judgment for having mental illness(es), primarily due to social conditioning and gender roles.
-This social conditioning may further exacerbate depression symptoms, as men may feel inadequate for not working outside of the home — even if they willingly decided to be the stay-at-home parent.
-Additionally, the pressure to mask symptoms — and avoid seeking help — may also contribute to the worsening of symptoms from dads struggling with depression.
+Men are not exempt from experiencing any form of depression, and stay-at-home-parent depression is no different.
+Perhaps the main difference between stay-at-home mom and stay-at-home dad depression has nothing to do with symptoms at all.
+Stay-at-home dad depression, much like all forms of mental illness, is attached to stigma.
+Men continue to face judgment for having mental illness, primarily due to social conditioning and gender roles.
+This social conditioning may further exacerbate depression symptoms, as men may feel inadequate for not working outside of the home, even if they willingly decided to be the stay-at-home parent.
+Additionally, the pressure to mask symptoms and avoid seeking help may also contribute to the worsening of symptoms from dads struggling with depression.

 Beyond the stereotypes that often label men as “weak” for struggling with depression, the conditions are similar regardless of gender.
 No matter if the person suffering from stay-at-home parent depression is a man or a woman, the symptoms, risks, and treatment methods often mimic one another.

 The truth of the matter is that staying at home to raise children is no easy feat.
-It’s not for everybody — even if it was initially a dream to stay at home and raise children.
+It’s not for everybody, even if it was initially one’s dream to stay at home and raise children.
 There is no shame in that, and as with any mental illness, treatment is possible.
-However, there is no one-size-fits-all solution when it comes to treating stay-at-home mom depression.
-Depending on the nature of a patient’s symptoms, a physician may recommend therapy, antidepressants, and/or lifestyle changes.

-Research from Pew Research Center shows that one-in-five U.S. parents is a stay-at-home mom or dad.
-While those percentages have remained steady over time, hopefully awareness will increase, and stay-at-home parent depression will become normalized — for both mothers and fathers.
+As greater awareness around the importance of mental health increases, SAHM depression will likely become something parents will discuss more openly.
 As that happens, the stigma will lessen and treatment methods will improve.
 If you are worried that you, or someone close to you is suffering from depression, consult with a professional therapist.